Kishan4311/SPADE/README.md

 Contributions, issues and feature requests are welcome.
 Please open an issue or submit a pull request.
 For major changes, open an issue first to discuss the design.

 ---

-## License

-This project is provided under the terms of the <>.
-See `LICENSE` for details.

----

-## Citation

-If you use SPADE in your research, please consider citing the repository and include a brief note in your methods describing the drafter/verifier split and the speculative decoding setup.